prayas7102/NodejsSecurify/CONTRIBUTING.md

 Run this after every change you make in source code.

 3. Output:
-The output would be generated in 2nd terminal as well as in a pdf (NodeJsSecurifyReport.pdf) generated in root dir
+The output would be generated in 2nd terminal as well as in a pdf (NodeJsSecurifyReport.pdf) or log file (NodeJsSecurifyReport.log) generated in your root dir.

 ### Coding Standards